Mamannne/NeuralNetwork/README.md

 ├── dataset/                # MNIST dataset (if locally stored) ├── train.py                # Training script
 ├── README.md               # This file
-└── main.py                 # Used to test the model visually
+├── save.json               # Used to save the model after the training (and avoid using other libraries) └── main.py                 # Used to test the model visually
 ````
 ---